TejaChilumula/CMPE-255-Assignment_01/README.md

    - Design an innovative website with just a single prompt as your foundation.
 With GitHub Copilot AI by your side, let your creativity reign supreme!

 ### 3. **Submission**📤:
-   - Showcase your website (Platforms like GitHub Pages, Netlify, or Vercel can come in handy).
    - Here's the video link: https://clipchamp.com/watch/5mlKHvhuwiT.

 ---